How to Get the Maximum Tax Refund? A Guide to Income Tax Filing in 2025 (YA 2024)

 - Fertility treatments

-- Assessments and treatments for intellectual disabilities for child aged 18 and below (limited to RM4,000)
+- Diagnosis, early intervention, and rehabilitation for learning disabilities for children aged 18 and below (restricted to RM4,000)

 Education for Self

-If you have upskilled in 2023, you would be entitled to a total tax relief of up to RM7,000.
-This primarily focuses on Master’s, Degree and Doctorate certificates.
+If you have upskilled yourself in 2024, you would be entitled to a total tax relief of up to RM7,000.
+This primarily focuses on Bachelor’s, Master’s, and Doctorate degrees.
 However, there is a tax relief option for any course taken for the purpose of upskilling and self-enhancements, with a sub-limit of RM2,000.

-- Books, journals, magazines or any digital subscriptions that offer reading material
+- Books, journals, magazines or any digital subscriptions that offer reading materials

 - A personal computer, laptop, tablet, or smartphone